kubos/kubos/docs/os-docs/working-with-the-mbm2.rst

 -  :doc:`first-linux-project` - Basic tutorial for creating your first KubOS Linux SDK project
 -  :doc:`../sdk-docs/sdk-cheatsheet` - Overview of the common Kubos SDK commands
--  :doc:`using-kubos-linux` - General guide for interacting with KubOS Linux
+-  :doc:`using-kubos-linux` - General guide for interacting with Kubos Linux
--  :doc:`kubos-linux-on-mbm2` - Steps to build KubOS Linux for the Pumpkin MBM2
+-  :doc:`kubos-linux-on-mbm2` - Steps to build Kubos Linux for the Pumpkin MBM2
--  :doc:`../installation-docs/installing-linux-mbm2` - Steps to install KubOS Linux
+-  :doc:`../installation-docs/installing-linux-mbm2` - Steps to install Kubos Linux

 Status LEDs
 -----------

 There are four LEDs present on the Pumpkin MBM2 which give some indication of what state the board is in.
-When there is only one blinking LED, the board is running KubOS Linux and the system is currently idle.
+When there is only one blinking LED, the board is running Kubos Linux and the system is currently idle.
 The LEDs will blink in correspondence with CPU and MMC activity.
 If all LEDs are solid, then the system has reached some kind of locked error state.